FAQs

 Comfortable clothing and water.
 Many people practice barefoot on the sand, but feel free to bring a mat or towel if that makes you more comfortable.

-Do you offer indoor or weather backup locations?
+Do you offer indoor classes?